Two of the things I get asked most when it comes to fish are a) snapper recipes, and b) general tips on how to cook red snapper. You’ll get both here.

 Besides, as every fish lover knows, whole fish just taste better.
 Oh, and if you can stand it, leave the head on.
 Why?
 It keeps the meat way moister than if you remove the head.

+You can cook snapper more or less any way you want.
 Whole snapper or similar fish are good steamed, fried, grilled, barbecued or baked.
-Yes, you can eat the skin of a snapper, if it has been scaled.
+The only way they are not very good is smoked.
 Here are some sample whole snapper recipes.

 WHOLE SNAPPER RECIPES